-Herschel flux calibration is now in the regime of sub-10% accuracy, and for this reason small effects such as the ones treated above must be considered carefully.
-A Herschel calibration workshop in December 2010 will review various aspects of flux including: (i) the accuracy and compatibility of the Neptune-based calibration (used by SPIRE) and the stellar-based calibration (used by PACS); and (ii) the methods, assumptions and conventions used by both SPIRE and PACS.

-Further refinements to the SPIRE photometer calibration scheme presented here may be made in the future based on (i) revision of the basic Neptune brightness model used, and/or (ii) a more detailed treatment of the extended source calibration, which is currently in development, involving a more precise method of accounting for the variation of the beam profile across the bands.
+SPIRE flux calibration is now in the regime of sub-10% accuracy for point sources and $\sim 10-15\%$ for extended emission.
+A Herschel calibration workshop in December 2010 reviewed various aspects of flux calibration including: (i) the accuracy and compatibility of the Neptune-based calibration (used by SPIRE) and the stellar-based calibration (used by PACS); and (ii) the methods, assumptions and conventions used by both SPIRE and PACS.
+The results showed that the Neptune-based calibration scheme adopted by SPIRE and the stellar-based scheme adopted by PACS are consistent to within better than 5%.
+Further refinements to the calibration scheme presented here may be made in the future based on (i) revision of the basic Neptune brightness model used, and/or (ii) a more detailed treatment of the extended source calibration, which is currently in development, involving a more precise method of accounting for the variation of the beam profile across the bands.
 We expect any such updates to produce a new calibration consistent with the current one, but with smaller uncertainties.